kazoob/CookieClickerClicker/README.md

 # CookieClickerClicker
-A clicking bot for the browser game Cookie Clicker
+A personal clicking bot for the browser game Cookie Clicker.
+Will likely not work for anyone else.